 Existing law establishes the Student Aid Commission as the primary state agency for the administration of state-authorized student financial aid programs available to students attending all segments of postsecondary education.

-This bill would establish the Financial Assistance for Students Experiencing Homelessness Pilot Program, administered by each participating campus, to provide financial assistance at 3 California State University campuses to California residents who (1) have been accepted for enrollment at one of those campuses, (2) were homeless at any time during high school, and (3) will be between 17 and 26 years of age, inclusive, upon receipt of assistance.
+This bill, subject to an appropriation by the Legislature, would establish the Financial Assistance for Students Experiencing Homelessness Pilot Program, administered by each participating campus, to provide financial assistance at 3 California State University campuses to California residents, or specified students who are exempt from paying nonresident tuition, who (1) have been accepted for enrollment at one of those campuses, (2) were homeless at any time during high school, and (3) will be between 17 and 26 years of age, inclusive, upon receipt of assistance.

-This bill would require the commission to adopt the regulations necessary to carry out its duties under the program, and to employ at least one full-time equivalent position to assist students experiencing homelessness and to support prospective qualifying students in applying for and enrolling in a participating campus, as provided.
+This bill would require the commission to adopt the regulations necessary to carry out its duties under the program, and to designate at least one existing employee to assist students experiencing homelessness and to support prospective qualifying students in applying for and enrolling in a participating campus, as provided.
 The bill would require the commission to enter into a data sharing agreement with the State Department of Education, as specified.
+The bill would require the office of the Chancellor of the California State University to, on or before December 31, 2030, submit a report to the Legislature evaluating the efficacy of the pilot program based on specified data collected from each participating campus, as provided.

 This bill would make these provisions inoperative on July 1, 2031, and would repeal them as of January 1, 2032.